JeffDeCola/my-go-examples/common-go/error-reporting/errors/README.md

 Go doesn’t have exceptions, so it doesn’t have try, catch or anything similar.
 So how do we handle errors? **With Multiple return values**.

-## DEFINE YOUR OWN ERROR
+### DEFINE YOUR OWN ERROR

-It is very easy.
+It's very easy.
 For example,

 ```go
 var ErrIncorrectAnswer = errors.New("the answer is incorrect")